globewalldesk/revuu/README.md

 screen, the user can edit task instructions, tags, date of next review, and user's current score.
 Task, review, and settings data are all saved in JSON files.

+### 1.1 (September 28, 2018)
+Added support for Atom, Eclipse, Pico, Nano, Vi, Vim, and other text editors.
+This checks the user's system to see which are available and shows only those.
+The app now checks that the settings file exists, pre-populates it with defaults if not, and makes some other improvements to settings.
+Also added a simple 'refresh' function for the task review and edit screen.